 Whether it is for one specific space, or for rooms that seem to stretch on forever, the challenge of selecting the right flooring for your home can be a daunting one.
 Each flooring type has its own special set of advantages and disadvantages, and finding the flooring that is just right for you means balancing taste, budget, aesthetics and practicality.

 To determine what is the best flooring AND the right flooring, the first step is to evaluate your lifestyle.
 If the room is going to be used by children or pets, or you have little time for special floor care, a white plush carpet may not be the best choice.
 Light color carpets and tiles with wide grout seams will require more maintenance, and should probably be reserved for low traffic rooms.

-Darker colors and patterned carpets are good choices for heavy traffic areas, and hard materials, like ceramic tile, and excellent choices for areas that will endure the most dirt, dust and moisture.
+Darker colors and patterned carpets are good choices for heavy traffic areas, and hard materials, like ceramic tile and Ultra flooring are excellent choices for areas that will endure the most dirt, dust and moisture.

 Consider also the design and architectural features in the room.
 Will there be unusually high humidity or water present in the room?
 Is there a lot of direct sunlight that might fade certain colors?
 Are heating and cooling vents in the floors?
 Does the room have radiant heat?

 The most perfect choice in flooring will be a disappointment if it doesn’t work successfully with the other systems and architectural features in the room.
 The selections appropriate to any room features are extensive, so your design choices should not be compromised by the restrictions created by other features in the space

 After you have determined what kind of flooring is best for your project, you can consider the look you want for your floors.
 For every kind of flooring there are seemingly limitless design options, so making the practical surface choice should not restrict your ability to get the look you want for the ultra flooring .
 Evaluate the look you are trying create: are you seeking warm and cozy, sleek and uncomplicated, clean and sterile?